-Healthy eating is an essential component of diabetes health care.
+Healthy eating and managing diet is an essential component of diabetes health care.
 Following a suitable diet can have a beneficial effect on weight, glucose control and wellbeing.
 It can also reduce vascular risk through improving the lipid profile, lowering blood pressure and reducing central obesity.

 Dietary counselling involves a number of different stages.
 These include an assessment of current diet and readiness for change, discussion of change, the setting of realistic patient-centred goals and regular monitoring and support.